captionpoint/captionpoint-plays/BETWEEN-RIVERSIDE-AND-CRAZY.md

 ---

 ## JUNIOR:
 Well maybe I need to say it!
 Maybe your son needs to say it!
-Maybe your wife needed to say it -- or to fuckin hear it -- even once!
+Maybe your wife needed to say it—or to fuckin hear it—even once!

 ---